 By using content clusters, you establish yourself as an authority on a specific topic in the eyes of Google, whilst providing a library of content relevant to a user’s search intent.
 As a result, you can get more traffic with less (but highly specific) content, which sounds great, right?
 So, rather than writing lots of blog posts on a single topic, you write one authoritative piece on a large topic and surround it with relevant sub pieces.

 Make sense?
-If it doesn’t don't worry, because HubSpot have announced a tool that will help you on your way!
+If it doesn’t don't worry, because HubSpot has announced a tool that will help you on your way!

 Introducing HubSpot’s Content Strategy Tool